 Photographing the Northern Lights

 One of the best reasons to visit Ireland to see the Northern Lights is for the photographic opportunities.
-As well as capturing the beautiful colours in the sky, you can have incredible backdrops of mountains and sweeping coastline illuminated by the Aurora Borealis.
+As well as capturing the beautiful colors in the sky, you can have incredible backdrops of mountains and sweeping coastlines illuminated by the Aurora Borealis.

 Photographing the lights can be tricky though.
 To get the best pictures, you’ll want to scout out positions beforehand in the daytime to find the best angles, especially if you want to feature particular pieces of scenery.